 Tile has built a proprietary crowd network with over 50 million users.
 When another Tile user walks past your lost tracker, their phone silently reports its location.

 Chipolo took a different approach.
 Instead of building their own network, Chipolo Pop models connect to either Apple Find My or Google Find Hub.
-You choose your network when you set up the tracker.
-The Apple Find My network alone has over 1 billion active devices.
+Chipolo’s product page states that the Pop connects to Find My within 5 seconds of setup.

 Chipolo’s older models (Chipolo ONE) run on Chipolo’s own network, which has fewer than 10 million users.
 Avoid those if finding range matters to you.
 The Pop models with Find My or Google Find Hub integration are the ones worth buying.